 The Ugandan food varies from the ordinary to good.
 Uganda features a wide range of cuisine that one would wonder to encounter.
 Uganda features specialty restaurants that serve specialized food items including the Chinese food, the Indian cuisine, the Italian Cuisine, Irish, African contemporary, the Afro Caribbean, Belgian, Continental, Eritrean, Ethiopian, German, Fusion, Iranian, Indian North, Japanese, Mexican, Korean, Nigerian and Middle Eastern.
 Besides a diverse capacity handle a range of dietary interests of Uganda tour undertakers from different parts of the world, Uganda has its traditional cuisine which differ per tribe spread in different parts of the country.
 In central Uganda, the local delicacy is called Luwombo and the local restaurants feature it on their menu.
 This for both food and sauce and the food is boiled matooke plantains which are prepared in banana leaves.
 The sauce whether chicken or any other sauce also put in the banana leaves which are first sun dried or roasted a little to prevent them from tearing.
 In South Western Uganda, among the pastoralist Banyankole, there is Eshabwe which is a sauce that is made without fire.
 It’s made out of cow ghee.
 The cultivators have their fine Karo – millet bread which is very delicious.
 In the mid-west of Uganda, the Batooro prepare the unique Firinda sauce which is made by removing the bean outer layer.
 In the East of Uganda, the Itesot prepare the Atapa which is made out of cassava and is also impressive to consume.
 In the north of Uganda, there is a sour vegetable known as Marakwang which is exciting to taste on.
 They also have a lot of Sim-Sim.
 Uganda also features a wide range of fruits that are organically and freshly grown including the Mangoes, Oranges, Ovacadoes, the Jack fruit, Pineapples, the guavas and Passion Fruit and Water melon which are sold in different markets in Kampala especially Nakasero Market, the along the major routes that connect to Kampala and even in the up country areas.

-Time in Uganda while planning a tour to Uganda
+Time in Uganda while planning a Uganda tour

 Uganda features no time difference arising from season changes like summer or winter.
 Uganda is only three (+3 GMT) hours ahead of GMT the popularly known Greenwich Mean Time which is also referred to as the Prime Meridian.